-- Follow the appropriate steps for admission based on your status.
+- Follow the appropriate steps for admission to John Tyler.

-- Satisfy placement testing requirements, either by scheduling and taking placement tests at the College or by submitting satisfactory SAT or ACT test scores.
+- Fulfill the placement testing requirements, either by taking placement tests at the College or by submitting satisfactory SAT or ACT test scores.

-- Student is applying for Allied Health Preparation, Pre-Funeral Services; Allied Health Preparation, Pre-Nursing, Funeral Services; Emergency Medical Services; or Nursing;
+- You are applying for Allied Health Preparation, Pre-Nursing, Funeral Services; Emergency Medical Services; or Nursing;

-- Student has been suspended or dismissed from another college or university; and/or
+- You have been suspended or dismissed from another college or university; and/or

-- Student is requesting a transcript review for transfer credits from a College outside the VCCS.
+- You are requesting a transcript review for transfer credits from a college outside the VCCS.